Sukk4/projectile-math-project/README.md

 # projectile-math-project
 2014 math project that shows projectiles trajectory and some information of the trajectory.

-Projectile info:
-  speed,
-  air resistance,
-  gravity,
-  kinetic energy,
-  time it took to reach 0 altitude, average speed
+Projectile info: speed, air resistance, gravity, kinetic energy, time it took to reach 0 ground and average speed.

 You can change air density, caliper, mass, gravity, starting speed, starting position(x,y), angle and drag coefficient.